 2.8.2.2 Allocation of substances listed in the Dangerous Goods List in Chapter 3.2 to the packing groups in Class 8 has been made on the basis of experience taking into account such additional factors as inhalation risk (see 2.8.2.4) and reactivity with water (including the formation of dangerous decomposition products).

-2.8.2.3 New substances and mixtures can be assigned to packing groups on the basis of the length of time of contact necessary to produce full thickness destruction of human skin in accordance with the criteria in 2.8.2.1; alternatively, for substances the criteria in 2.8.3 can be used and for mixtures the criteria in 2.8.4 can be used.
+2.8.2.3 New substances and mixtures can be assigned to packing groups on the basis of the length of time of contact necessary to produce [full thickness destruction of human skin] in accordance with the criteria in 2.8.2.1.
+For packing group assignment the criteria in 2.8.3 shall be used; alternatively, for mixtures, the criteria in 2.8.4 can be used.

 2.8.2.4 A substance or mixture meeting the criteria of Class 8 having an inhalation toxicity of dusts and mists (LC50) in the range of packing group I, but toxicity through oral ingestion or dermal contact only in the range of packing group III or less, shall be allocated to Class 8 (see note under 2.6.2.2.4.1).